School of Medicine and Public Health (University of Wisconsin–Madison): Programs

-UWSMPH has a Medical Scientist Training Program, or MD/PhD program that is funded by the NIH.
+The school has a Medical Scientist Training Program, or MD/PhD program that is funded by the NIH.
 Additionally, the Wisconsin Academy for Rural Medicine (WARM) program exists for students intending to practice in rural areas, while the Training in Urban Medicine and Public Health (TRIUMPH) program exists for students interested in practicing in urban areas.
 Students who enroll in the WARM track spend the majority of their clinical years training through hospitals and clinics affiliated with the La Crosse-based Gundersen Health System, Marshfield-based Marshfield Clinic, or Green Bay-based Aurora BayCare.
 Students enrolled in TRIUMPH complete the majority of their clinical training in Milwaukee with Aurora Health Care.

 Through the Statewide Campus initiative, medical students at UWSMPH who are not enrolled in WARM or TRIUMPH also complete some of their rotations at one of the aforementioned Statewide sites outside of Madison (Gundersen Health System, Marshfield Clinic, Aurora Bay Care, or Aurora Health Care–Milwaukee).
 The Statewide Campus initiative is based on the Wisconsin Idea, the principle that the university's influence should benefit the people of the State of Wisconsin, famously summarized in former UW–Madison President Charles R. Van Hise's statement: "I shall never be content until the beneficent influence of the University reaches every family of the state.”

+Leadership

+Robert N. Golden was announced as Dean of the School of Medicine and Public Health in 2006.
+In January 2024, he announced he would be resigning once a new Dean was chosen.
+In February 2025, Dr. Nita Ahuja was named Dean of the School of Medicine and Public Health.